rjournal/rj/README.md

 This package provides tools for dealing with the metadata for the R Journal.
 The overall goal of the package is to automate common tasks performed by the editors, particularly the editor-in-chief.

+The files with 'NM' in their names are due to Norm Matloff.
+Some of the functions there perform tasks not in the original 'rj' package, while others perform similar tasks but differing in details.
+See README.nm.

 ## Installation

 The `jss` package has been archived from CRAN, but can be installed from its R forge site, as follows: